All Products

 true

-• If the x-oss-forbid-overwrite header is set to true, an existing object that has the same name as the object that you want to copy cannot be overwritten.
+• If you set x-oss-forbid-overwrite to true, an existing destination object with the same name is not overwritten.

 x-oss-copy-source